 Crested geckos can change their color.
 A color change can be caused just by growing older.
 Hatchlings and juveniles usually have a different or other shade of color than when they’re adults.
 Another color-changing process is called “firing up”.
 This process depends on various factors.

 In this article, you’ll learn why a crested gecko changes its color and what environmental conditions can trigger a color change.
-You’ll also get some tips and tricks to trigger the most beautiful color of your crested gecko.

 Why Do Crested Geckos Change Color?